BlinkTagInc/gtfs-to-html-service/README.md

 Connect to a websocket on `localhost:3000`.
 Use something like the  [Simple Websocket Client](https://chrome.google.com/webstore/detail/simple-websocket-client/pfdhoblngboilpfeibdedpjgfnlcodoo) Chrome extension.

 Send a websocket message with a JSON payload to `localhost:3000`.
-This JSON can include any options from [gtfs-to-html](https://github.com/brendannee/gtfs-to-html) except `verbose`, `zipOutput`, and `mongoUrl`.
+This JSON can include any options from [gtfs-to-html](https://github.com/brendannee/gtfs-to-html) except `verbose`, `zipOutput`.

     {
       "agencies": [